SimonPinches/EIRENE/README.md

 The EIRENE code is a continuously updated "moving target", developed at Forschungszentrum Jülich GmbH (FZJ) mainly for own scientific applications.

-The EIRENE team at FZJ is not a "code provider".
-We do not offer technical and 3rd party support at the level which would be necessary for such a complex numerical tool.

-For this reason no download of EIRENE as ready-to-use software is foreseen.

-On the other hand, EIRENE is an open source code, which we are happy to provide and jointly employ within projects and collaborations of mutual interest.
+We cannot offer technical support beyond the documentation.
+On the other hand, EIRENE is an open source code, which we are happy to provide and jointly employ within research projects and collaborations of mutual interest.